At ITBC, we refer to the “buffalo nation”. But what does that mean? We can begin with the literal definitions of the words in English.

 Our populations weren’t the only things that suffered.
 The era of reservations, boarding schools, urban relocation program, and termination of Tribes’ sovereign status, interrupted our pattern of life that had thrived for thousands of years.
 The uprooting and separation of families broke what language revitalization experts call the “nest”.
 It is a model that says the best way to learn and preserve language and culture is in the home with your family.

 This societal shift was only a couple of generations ago.
 Moses Barry, a member of the Spokane Tribe inspired to preserve endangered languages, says he is only the second generation as an English speaker in his family.
 Many of us can relate.
 Although my grandmother’s parents were fluent Lakota speakers, they only spoke English to her because that is what was socially acceptable at the time.
-Her father, Harry Conroy, and his parents, Victoria Standing Bear and Henry Conroy, all attended Carlisle Indian Industrial School.
+Her father, Harry Conroy, and his parents, Victoria Standing Bear and Frank Conroy, all attended Carlisle Indian Industrial School.
 General Pratt of that school had a philosophy, “Kill the Indian.
 Save the Man”.
 My mother was the first to not leave home to go to a boarding school.

 Many native people today, have lived in their community where the buffalo hasn’t been home and our native tongue hasn’t been spoken in the home.
 I heard an elder say, “It is not a home without the buffalo”.
 But he said when the buffalo did come home, their songs were sung again and dances came to life.
 The presence of the buffalo being back brought wholeness to their people.
 The return of the buffalo breathes life into our voice.
 A friend of mine, Waste Iktomi Winyan (Good Spider Woman), said “Whenever you speak your language, it is the voice of your ancestors.”
 So, we say the buffalo’s name in our native tongue, so our heritage lives on.